Skip to main content

 Setting up your backup command

-This package intents to be used within a customized application-specific backup command.
-So we start with creating a new backup command.
+This package is designed to be used within a customized, application-specific backup command to give you full control.
+So we start by creating a new command:

 php artisan make:command Backup\\DatabaseBackupCommand